 In today's economy you'll need every advantage to land the job and the salary you want.
 Harbert College of Business's Office of Professional and Career Development (OPCD) helps assess your skills, focus your interests and leverage your capabilities to find the employment you seek.

-Tiger Talks is a semi-annual series of workshops and talks on real-world subjects like networking, social media and multicultural awareness from business mentors and alumni.
+Legends and Leaders is a semi-annual series of workshops and talks on real-world subjects like networking, social media and multicultural awareness from business mentors and alumni.
 Keep an eye on the OPCD calendar for the next series!

 Business Bash is a semi-annual event providing business students with opportunities to learn about business majors, meet student organizations and network.